How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 For United flights, you will want United miles or Singapore Airlines KrisFlyer miles.

-Both parents should open Chase Sapphire Preferred cards and transfer miles to United to book flights.
+Both parents should open Chase Sapphire Preferred cards.
+You can transfer miles to United to book flights.

 - United is a 1:1 transfer partner of Chase Ultimate Rewards but not SPG.